seasketch/geoprocessing/website/docs/tutorials/newproject.md

 npx tsx scripts/genRandomPolygon.ts --bbox "[135.312441837621,-1.17311096529859,165.676528225997,13.4454329253893]" --bboxShrinkFactor 5 --sketch --numFeatures 10
 ```

-These commands contain a `bbox` and a `bboxShrinkFactor` argument.
-This shrinks the height and width of the given bbox by a factor of 5, and then generates random features that are within that reduced bbox.
-You do this to ensure the generated features are completely within the planning area polygon, because the planning area is smaller than its bounding box (see image below).
+The `--bboxShrinkFactor` argument used shrinks the height and width of the given bbox by a factor of 5, and then generates random features that are within that reduced bbox.
+A suitable shrink factor value was discovered through trial and error.
+Simply visualize the resulting json file in QGIS or other software and find a value that produces polygons that are completely within the planning area polygon. (see image below).

 ![EEZ bbox](./assets/eez-bbox.jpg)
 Image: cluster of 10 random sketches (in orange) within Micronesia EEZ

-You can adjust these options as you see fit.
-Learn more about the options by running:
+You can adjust these options .
+Learn more about them by running:

 ```
 npx tsx scripts/genRandomPolygon.ts --help